gfegan/pwani_tab_stats/rfiles/mon/readme.txt

-We'll piut R scriptys in this folder
+We'll put R scripts in this folder